Jerzy Zubrzycki: Life

 He died in Canberra on 20 May 2009, aged 89.

+A biography of Jerzy Zubrzycki, The Promise of Diversity, by John B H Williams and John Bond, was published by Grosvenor Books Australia in 2013.It was launched at an AIPA event by Malcolm Fraser, the former Australian PM.
+It was translated into Polish and published in Warsaw in 2016.

 Honours

 In 1967 Zubrzycki was elected Fellow of the Academy of the Social Sciences in Australia.
 For his work promoting multiculturalism in Australia, Zubrzycki was appointed a Commander of the Order of the British Empire (CBE) in 1978, and an Officer of the Order of Australia (AO) in 1984.